mindaugaskasp/discord-music-bot/README.md

 * Multiple Guild music playback support
 * Performance - music data is kept in memory, which means rapid music playback
+* Many useful music player commands including skip, seek, jump, stop etc
 * No functional overhead
 * Docker deployment support
-* Event based player implementation - making it easier to maintain & extend code
+* Event based music player implementation - making it easier to maintain & extend code, the command classes are super lean, too
-* Listen.moe JPOP Radio support
+* Listen.moe J-Pop Radio support
-* Automatic event loading - easy to add/remove any Discord event code
+* Automatic event loading - easy to add/remove any Discord event code (simply add event class and it will be attached automatically)
 * Good guide material to code bot of your own
+* Very cool music player state message embedding - currently playing / volume data is updated on every change

 ## How to Use

-1. Install Node.js (7.6 ver or newer) / NPM package manager for your machine
+1. Install Node.js (7.1 ver or newer) / NPM package manager for your machine
 2. Clone repository if you haven't done so yet `git clone https://github.com/mindaugaskasp/discord-music-bot.git` or just download it as a ZIP
 3. Set up configuration data in `configs/app.json` file (youtube API token, Discord Application token, Owner ID(s), listen-moe radio etc)
-4. Open terminal and change your working directory to project root (e.g. `cd <PathToProjectRoot>`) and run `npm install` in the terminal
+4. Open terminal and change your working directory to project root and run `npm install` in the terminal
 5. In terminal run `npm run debug` - which basically will start `debug` script defined in `package.json`, run `npm run prod` for production.
 6. Add bot to your discord guild by using link `https://discordapp.com/oauth2/authorize?client_id=<ClientID>&permissions=0&scope=bot`, where `<clientID>` is your Discord Application client ID of the application whose token you've set in `app.json` file
 7. Confirm that application has started without any errors (look for `Logged In!` text in terminal)